archivy/archivy/Docker.md

     ports:
       - "5000:5000"
     volumes:
-      - ./data:/usr/src/app/data
+      - archivyData:/usr/src/app/data
     environment:
     	- FLASK_DEBUG=1
     	- ELASTICSEARCH_ENABLED=0
     	- ELASTICSEARCH_URL=""

+volumes:
+  archivyData:
 ```

 This file

 - builds an image with the current context(with all files present in the current working directory) and the `local-build.Dockerfile` Dockerfile.
 - binds port `5000` on the host to port `5000` on the container.
-- creates a directory `data` in the current working directory on the host and bind-mounts it to the `/usr/src/app/data` directory on the container(which is where all persistent data will be stored).
+- creates a named volume `archivyData` on the host and mounts it to the `/usr/src/app/data` directory on the container(which is where all persistent data will be stored).

-This is the same as the `docker-compose.yaml` file but it differs in the way it obtains the `archivy` container image.
+This is the same as the `docker-compose.yml` file but it differs in the way it obtains the `archivy` container image.
 This compose file will look for a Dockerfile from which to build the container image, which will then be run.
 Just like with the `local-build.Dockerfile`, this compose file needs to be present in the root of the repository for it to run.

 > **NOTE**:
 >
 > If you don't want to clone the whole repository to use the above compose file, just replace `local-build.Dockerfile` with `Dockerfile`.
 As long as you have the `Dockerfile` file present, you can build and run the container.
-So, download `Dockerfile`, `docker-compose-local-build.yaml`, and replace the value of the `dockerfile` key in the compose file as shown below:
+So, download `Dockerfile`, `docker-compose-local-build.yml`, and replace the value of the `dockerfile` key in the compose file as shown below:
 >
 > ```yaml
 > services: